What is Form 8-K?

 - Material Definitive Agreement: In this case, the company is required to fill Form 8-K to inform the investors about any material agreements that are not made during ordinary business or when there are any material amendments against those agreements.

 - Delisting of the Company From an Exchange: In case of delisting, the company is required to file 8-K to notify the investors about the same and provide specific regarding the reason of such non-compliance with listing requirements of an exchange

 - Bankruptcy: In this case, the company is required to file 8-K to provide an outline regarding how the company is going to reorganize itself under Chapter 11 as such reorganization allows it to continue its operations but under the supervision of Chapter 7.
 Such information is vital for the investors as it has pertinent information regarding shares of the company and its plan of dealing out of the situation.

 - Acquisition or Disposal of Assets: In this case, the company is required to inform the terms and conditions of such transactions.

 Difference Between Form 8-K and 10-K

-The Form 8-K is the report that the publicly traded companies files with the SEC, whenever there occur any unscheduled material events in order to inform its investors about the same and companies, have to make most of the disclosures within the period of four business days from the date of triggering of the event and even earlier in few cases whereas form 10-K is the annual report filed by publicly traded companies with the Securities and Exchange Commission (SEC) every year that contains in-depth information about the company and its financial performance during that year and the same contains the details which are more than the details provided in the annual report of the company.
+The Form 8-K is the report that the publicly traded companies files with the SEC whenever there occur any unscheduled material events to inform its investors about the same and companies, have to make most of the disclosures within four business days from the date of triggering of the event and even earlier in few cases.
+In contrast, form 10-K is the annual report filed by publicly traded companies with the Securities and Exchange Commission (SEC) every year that contains in-depth information about the company and its financial performance during that year and the same contains the details which are more than the details provided in the annual report of the company.

-Form 8-K is an important report that publicly traded company files with the Securities and Exchange Commission (SEC) in case of happening of any unscheduled material event.
-This form is extremely common in the case of the publicly traded companies and any numbers can be filed by the companies throughout the quarter.
+Form 8-K is an essential report that a publicly traded company files with the Securities and Exchange Commission (SEC) in case of any unscheduled material event.
+This form is extremely common in publicly traded companies, and the companies can file any numbers throughout the quarter.